gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

+### Changed Java compiler integration for Java - Scala joint compilation

+The `ScalaCompile` task type now uses the same Java compiler integration as used by `JavaCompile` and `GroovyCompile` task types, when performing Java - Scala joint compilation.
+This change should be backwards compatible for all users.

 ### Incubating native language plugins no longer apply the base plugin

 The native language plugins now apply the [`LifecycleBasePlugin`](dsl/org.gradle.language.base.plugins.LifecycleBasePlugin) instead of the `BasePlugin`.
 This means